stefanprodan/gitops-istio/README.md

 * installs the Istio operator
 * waits for Istio control plane to be ready
-* installs Flagger and Grafana
+* installs Flagger, Prometheus and Grafana
 * creates the Istio public gateway
 * creates the `prod` namespace
 * creates the load tester deployment